 Friedman took great care supervising his students and published himself very little.
 Among his students were i.al.
 Lohuizen-De Leeuw, D. Killingley, and Rita Gupta.

-Publications: diss.
+Publications: Diss.
 [Sthiramati:] Madhyāntavibhāgaṭīkā.
 Analysis of the Middle Path and the Extremes.
 143 p.
 Utrecht 1937 (translated).

-– a few articles and reviews.
+– A few articles and reviews.

-Sources: *IJABS 8:2, 1985, 149f.; A net cast wide: investigations into Indian thought in memory of David Friedman.
+Sources: T. Gelblum: “David Friedman (1903-1984)”, JIABS 8:2, 1985, 149f.; A net cast wide: investigations into Indian thought in memory of David Friedman.
 92 p.
-Newcastle upon Tyne – with life by D. Killingley (p. ixf.) and a photo.
+Newcastle upon Tyne – with life by D. Killingley (p. ixf.) and a photo; Dutch Indology homepage.